 In the current post crisis situation, 'conventional QE' measures as well as negative interest rates have not been able to stimulate the economy as required.
 To reach this goal, new tools are needed.
-Only monetary finance approaches constituting "direct QE/helicopter money" (e.g. 'citizen dividends' and/or the direct financing of additional public investments) that can lead to more investments and a greater production of goods and services.
+Only monetary finance approaches like "direct QE/helicopter money" (e.g. 'citizen dividends' and/or the direct financing of additional public investments) can directly lead to more investments and a greater production of goods and services - without detour through the banking sector.
 This will trigger the income multiplier and a new demand for credit to finance the additional GDP.

 To get away from the fanciful term 'helicopter money', Ben Bernanke recently proposed to use the more realistic definition of 'Money-Financed Fiscal Programs' (MFFPs).
-Because this term stresses the interdependency of money and fiscal policies in the real world, it is clearly better suited to describe the actual idea of central bank financed programs.
+12 Because this term stresses the interdependency of money and fiscal policies in the real world, it is clearly better suited to describe the actual idea of central bank financed programs.
 Hence, we will use the new 'MFFP' term for the rest of this paper to replace the term 'helicopter money'.
-To identify how the different kinds of MFFPs work under 'endogenous money' conditions, we describe the two possible ways of using them.
+To identify how the different kinds of MFFPs work under 'endogenous money' conditions, we describe the possible ways of using them.